katsaii/gml-prelude/examples/functions.md

 ## The Identity Function

 The identity function is nothing special, and is simply a function which returns its input; that is, it is the case that `identity(x) == x` for all possible values `x`.
 This sort of function is actually fairly useful to define "no behaviour" in situations where a function is required.
 For example, perhaps you have a higher-order function which uses some function `f` to define or modify some `Enemy` struct.
 Using the identity function, you can just let the struct pass through without any modification.

+## The No-Op Function

+The no-op function is similar to the identity function, except it does not accept any arguments and always returns `undefined`.
+This makes it functionally identical to `identity(undefined)`.